This may be for you if

 My primary training is in Relational Transactional Analysis, and I integrate additional approaches where helpful.

-These approaches sit within one relational, trauma-informed process and are used where they genuinely fit the person and the work.
+These approaches sit within one relational, trauma-informed process and are used where they genuinely fit the person, the work, and the pace your nervous system can stay with.

 Depending on your needs, this may include: